Gareth Thomas (rugby, born 1974)

-Gareth Thomas CBE (born 25 July 1974), nicknamed "Alfie", is a Welsh former professional rugby union and rugby league player, who represented Wales in both codes.
-With 100 test match appearances he was the most capped Welsh rugby union player until he was overtaken by Stephen Jones in September 2011.
-He is currently ranked 14th among international try scorers, and is the third highest Wales try scorer behind Shane Williams & George North.
+Gareth Thomas CBE (born 25 July 1974) is a Welsh former professional rugby union and rugby league player, who represented Wales in both codes.
+Nicknamed "Alfie", he was the first Wales rugby union player to play in 100 test matches, and is currently the sixth-most capped Wales player.
+He is 15th among international try scorers, and is the third-highest Wales try scorer.
 He also won four rugby league caps for Wales, scoring three tries.

 He played rugby union as a fullback, wing or centre for Bridgend, Cardiff, the Celtic Warriors, Toulouse, Cardiff Blues, and Wales.
 In 2010 he changed codes to rugby league when he transferred from Cardiff Blues to the Crusaders in Super League, and later played for Wales.
 He retired from rugby in October 2011.

 Thomas came out as gay in December 2009.
-The following year he was voted the most influential gay person in the UK in The Independent on Sunday Pink List and received Stonewall’s Hero of the Year award.
+The following year he was voted the most influential gay person in the UK in The Independent on Sunday Pink List and received Stonewall's Hero of the Year award.